PierreZB/Trading-Predictions-Framework/README.md

 Now that this is done, open the "scripts\backtestStrategy.py" file.

-By default, this file backtests all strategy outputs in the strategy folder you are currently using, unless you comment out the section to define the files list manually.
+By default, this file back tests all strategy outputs in the strategy folder you are currently using, unless you comment out the section to define the files list manually.

 If you go with the default, update the following variables
 ```